Marius-Adam/skelegen/README.md

-# Skeleton Draw
+# Skeleton Generator

-Skeleton Draw is a creative tool built with React, TypeScript, and Vite that lets you draw animated skeleton loaders on a canvas.
+Skeleton Generator is a creative tool built with React, TypeScript, and Vite that lets you draw animated skeleton loaders on a canvas.
 Use it to preview, generate code snippets for various UI libraries (MUI, ShadCN, Chakra, Mantine), and quickly prototype your designs.

 ## Features